Mellandd/PhenoLinker/README.md

 The way to install `torch-sparse` is:

 ``
-pip install pyg-lib -f https://data.pyg.org/whl/torch-2.7.0+${CUDA}.html ``
+pip install torch-sparse torch-scatter -f https://data.pyg.org/whl/torch-2.7.0+${CUDA}.html ``

 where `${CUDA$}` should be replaced by `cpu`, `cu118`, `cu126`, or `cu128` depending on your PyTorch installation.